jamessud/jamessud.github.io/_projects/words_17_breathing.md

 category: words
 ---

-&emsp;&emsp;&emsp;&emsp; The air today made Nika anxious.
+The air today made Nika anxious.
 By now he knew that breathing in water raises the heartbeat.

 &emsp;&emsp;&emsp;&emsp; He learned, from being spry and sun-stroked, held undersea by unrelenting sets of cavernous waves.

 &emsp;&emsp;&emsp;&emsp; He learned, from being a boy and hanging out with boys.

-&emsp;&emsp;&emsp;&emsp; As his heart began to rush, he closed his eyes and breathed slowly through his nose.
+As his heart began to rush, he closed his eyes and breathed slowly through his nose.
 His head drooped and a memory began to rise.

 <br/>
 <p><center>  ~ * ~  </center></p>